hack-technicolor/hack-technicolor/docs/Recovery.md

 From here, Gateway has the firmware you flashed into its `bank_1` partition.

 !!! note "A few things to note"
-    - Again, the Gateway will not boot from this new firmware if `bank_2` is active and contains a valid firmware.
+    - Again, the Gateway will not boot from this new firmware if `bank_2` is active and contains a valid firmware (unless your device is a CobraXh).

     - If you followed rooting guide on this wiki and your bank plan is still optimal you are guaranteed to see this just flashed firmware to boot because active bank is always `bank_1` on optimal bank plan.